Fundamentals of Sound |

 ||

-As already mentioned, critical bandwidth may therefore be defined as the minimum frequency separation in Hz. between two simultaneous sine waves necessary for beats/roughness to disappear and for the resulting tones to sound clearly apart.
+Conversely, and as already stated, critical bandwidth can be defined as the minimum frequency separation necessary for two ~equally strong, simultaneous sine waves to sound clearly apart, free from beating and/or roughness.
 Both, the beating and roughness sensations are perceptual attributes of amplitude fluctuation resulting from sound wave interference (discussed previously).
-Psycho-physiologically, the beating and roughness
+Psycho-physiologically, the beating and roughness sensations are linked to:

 ![]() As the interval between two tones